 A bonus during this tour is the fact that the barges docks in and around the city center of the various cities and villages visited at the end of each day’s cycling, giving you the opportunity to visit and explore at your leisure at night.

 In between cycling excursions, you cruise along with the ship, which travels to a new destination every day.
 You dine, sleep and eat breakfast on board.
 You’ll receive a packed lunch every day, and you can usually choose between a longer or shorter bike ride.
 It’s also possible to spend a day on board if you like.
 There are rental bikes on board, but you can also bring your own if you mention it when booking.

 Accompanied by a competent, professional and multilingual tour leader, you and the group will visit interesting sights and places on the daily cycling tours.
 During the bike tour, they will explain the local history and culture behind the things you encounter along the way.
-You can also choose to ride individually with the help of a map and route notes (available on board)
+You can also choose to ride individually with the help of the Ride with GPS app and our BBT cycling map (available on board).